Predicting future state for adaptive clinical pathway management: Modeling state transition in clinical domain

 \fbox{ \parbox{0.9\textwidth}{ $\text{From} \otimes (!\text{Condition}) \multimap \text{To}$ } }

+The previous example of lowering body temperature can be expressed with the weighted state transition logic as follows: \begin{itemize} \item Let 'From' be the fact that patient X has temperature 40 \textdegree{}C \item Let 'To' be the fact that patient X has temperature 37 \textdegree{}C \item Let 'Condition' be the fact that patient X has no contraindication with Paracetamol. \item Let $\text{From} \otimes (!\text{Condition}) \multimap \text{To}$ be the fact that with the condition of patient X has no contraindication with Paracetamol, the action of taking pill Paracetamol has consequence that the temperature drops from 40 \textdegree{}C (A) to 37 \textdegree{}C (B). \end{itemize}

+It is important to emphasize that the condition section, patient X has no contraindication with Paracetamol, remains true after the state change.
+Moreover, it is also possible to add more complex expression of constraints or calculate the predicted values in the target state in the condition section.
+For example, the target temperature could be expressed in a more generic way as 3 \textdegree{}C less compared with the initial state, and the new value of '3 \textdegree{}C less' is calculated in the condition section.
+It could also state that this is only true when patient x has temperature more than 39.5 \textdegree{}C. An example of calculating target values is given in Listing 1 of Section \ref{semantic_description}.
+We deem the ability of proposed weighted state transition logic in expressing complex constraints and target state calculations as the advantage over the traditional linear logic.

-It is important to point out that in our weighted state transition logic, every fact only occurs once, while linear logic allows multiple occurrences of one fact.
-Besides this modification, the weighted state transition logic presented in this paper is also extended with the following features which allow to generate personalized adaptive clinical workflows:
+It is also important to point out that in our weighted state transition logic, every fact only occurs once, while linear logic allows multiple occurrences of one fact.
+In addition, the weighted state transition logic presented in this paper allows to generate personalized adaptive clinical workflows, with the features listed in the subsections below.